 Results of the analysis

-The results and conclusions of the report provide a description and interpretation of the analytical findings produced by the laboratory.
-Laboratory personnel that are responsible for drafting the report should take into consideration the intended recipients, which may include individuals who may not have a scientific background, such as customs officials.
+The results and conclusions of the report provide a description and interpretation of the analytical findings produced by the testing organisation.
+Personnel that are responsible for drafting the report should take into consideration the intended recipients, which may include individuals who may not have a scientific background, such as customs officials.
 It is therefore important that the report is presented in a well-structured and understandable manner that allows for an easy exchange of information.
 This can be achieved through the use of standardised terminology to explain the analytical data to the reader.
 A brief glossary or an appendix might serve this purpose.
 Therefore accurate terminology is important as it allows for clearer communication of results without generating confusion or giving misleading information.

 An example of appropriate terminology regarding the detection of an LMO using an event specific method could be “the sample tested positive with the […] method that is specific to […] LMO” rather than “the sample is…”.
+Examples of appropriate phrases are available in ISO 24276 (sections 6 and 7).

 Furthermore, caution must be observed when test results may be subject to inferred interpretation.
-For example, if laboratory protocols test only for the presence of an LMOs using element specific methodology or some construct specific methodologies then it would not be appropriate to speculate as to the presence of a particular LMO not being tested.
+For example, if protocols test only for the presence of an LMOs using element specific methodology or some construct specific methodologies then it would not be appropriate to speculate as to the presence of a particular LMO not being tested.
 It can only be reported that “the sample tested positive with the XXX method that is specific to […] genetic element”.

 If however an appropriately validated screening matrix is used to infer the presence of a specific LMO when using a set of element specific methodologies, then, terminology such as “the sample was found to contain…”can be used.
 It must be noted that in such cases, the report should also specify if it is possible that the result is ambiguous due to potential mixing or due to the presence of genetically modified material from another commodity, for example LM maize that has been intentionally or unintentionally mixed with LM soy.